mich153/Web-for-Private-Lessons/README.md

 * Admin: can edit the information about the educational institution (e.g. the fields of study that can learn in this educational institution), and add/edit/remove users.

 ## Attached files
-Inside the folder Attached Files, there are the following files (in Hebrew):
+Inside the folder Attached Files, there are the following documents (in Hebrew):
 * User guide
 * System analysis
 * System design